ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 >
 > The justification for taking such extreme measures is obvious: a 1000 Year Reich is a horror too ghastly to countenance, but rendering our planet incapable of sustaining human life is even worse.

-This premise then became a short-story, “The Canadian Miracle”, published in 2023, which you can read in full: [https://reactormag.com/the-canadian-miracle-cory-doctorow/](https://reactormag.com/the-canadian-miracle-cory-doctorow/)
+This premise then became a short-story, “The Canadian Miracle”, published in 2023, which [you can read in full](https://reactormag.com/the-canadian-miracle-cory-doctorow/).

-This leads to a book, [“The Lost Cause”](https://en.wikipedia.org/wiki/The\_Lost\_Cause\_(novel)), also published in 2023, about near-future Burbank, California.
+This continues as a book, [“The Lost Cause”](https://en.wikipedia.org/wiki/The\_Lost\_Cause\_(novel)), also published in 2023, about near-future Burbank, California.

 I highly recommend reading this editorial, short-story, and book in full.
 They are without a doubt my favorite contemporary author’s take on science fiction.